camfung/1800_202210_BBY009/README.md

 * Hi my name is Cameron i am excited to make a dope project
 * Hi my name is Daniel.
 I'm excited about this project because meeting and working with new people is always a good time.
 =======
+Hi my name is Cameron i am excited to make a dope project

 >>>>>>> 9e5a297c9f9b94f06b742b628e2e3db1edc18fea